Creag-An-Sgor: 1984: three-year-old season

 On his first appearance as a three-year-old Creag-An-Sgor contested the Greenham Stakes (a major trial race for the 2000 Guineas) over seven furlongs at Newbury Racecourse in April.
 Ridden by the veteran Joe Mercer he started at odds of 5/2 with his main opponent being Defecting Dancer, who had won the Windsor Castle Stakes and the Sirenia Stakes in 1983.
 After leading for most of the way he was overtaken by Defecting Dancer but rallied in the closing stages to regain the advantage and won by half a length.
 In an exceptionally strong renewal of the 2000 Guineas at Newmarket he was among the early leaders before fading to finish seventh of the nine runners behind El Gran Senor, Chief Singer, Lear Fan, Rainbow Quest, Keen and Bountiful.

 After an absence of three months, Creag-An-Sgor returned to action in the Sussex Stakes at Goodwood in which he was matched against older horses for the first time.
 He finished third behind Chief Singer and Rousillon but was promoted to second after the racecourse stewards found Greville Starkey guilty of "reckless riding" on the runner-up.
-On his only subsequent start Creag-An-Sgor failed to reproduce his bet form when finishing sixth in the Hungerford Stakes over seven furlongs at Newbury in August.
+On his only subsequent start Creag-An-Sgor failed to reproduce his best form when finishing sixth in the Hungerford Stakes over seven furlongs at Newbury in August.